samuelgfeller/slim-example-project

 Of course, there are big frameworks that have their own well-established set of programming conventions and implementations of features.

-I also dislike having to follow the propitiatory rules of a framework and much prefer the freedom of a micro-framework and carefully choosing the libraries I want to use.
+I also dislike having to follow the propitiatory rules of a framework which often don't follow best practices and much prefer the freedom of a micro-framework and carefully choosing the libraries and structure that make sense for the project.

 This lets me stay in control of the codebase, keep it lightweight, performant and tailored to the needs of the project, and it's easier to maintain and adapt to new requirements.